SceneAround: Origin

-The system was developed and used for the Dutch musical production Soldier of Orange at TheaterHangaar, produced by Robin de Levita and Fred Boot.
+The system was developed and used for the Dutch musical production Soldier of Orange, which was produced by Robin de Levita and Fred Boot at TheaterHangaar.

-De Levita invented SceneAround as a solution to play a large-scale production inside a former airplane hangar at former military airport Valkenburg between Wassenaar, Katwijk and Leiden.
-The auditorium is surrounded by projection panels that can open up in various widths up to 180 degrees and frame each set.
+De Levita invented SceneAround as a solution to play a large-scale production inside a former aeroplane hangar at the former Valkenburg military airport, between Wassenaar, Katwijk, and Leiden.
+The auditorium is surrounded by projection panels that can open to various widths of up to 180 degrees, framing each set.

 Auditorium

-The auditorium at TheaterHangaar was designed by Dutchman Robert Nieuwenhuis.
-Within three months, a gigantic steel turntable with 1100 seats was created.
-The turning movement, speed and direction can be adjusted by computer.
-The auditorium is able to spin on its axis in both ways seven times.
+The auditorium at TheaterHangaar was designed by the Dutch architect Robert Nieuwenhuis.
+Within three months, a gigantic 1,100-seats steel turntable was created.
+The speed, direction, and movement of the turntable can all be adjusted or automated by its computerised control system, and the auditorium can spin on its axis up to seven times in either direction.